Nomnomburger/Nomnomburger/README.md

 ### Hi there 👋

+My name is Winston, and I am a Grade 10 Student located in Markham Ontario.
+I enjoy web design and development, and I participate in the VEX Robotics Competition.
+In my free time, aside from doing schoolwork, I work on web projects, tinker around on my computer, and work on VEX Robots!

+- 🔭 I’m currently working on building and maintaining the Team 839 website, www.839.team
+- 🌱 I’m currently learning more about C++ and web technologies
+- 🔗 Visit my website at www.winstonzhao.ca

 <!--
 **Nomnomburger/Nomnomburger** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.